RufaiAdebola/My_Porfolio/README.md

 ![image](Reconmendation.png)

 ## CONTACT DETAILS
-_Lets see how we can be benefit to one another_
+_Lets see how we can be of benefit to one another_
 <table> adebola.rufai@gmail.com </table>
 <table> (234)-814-736-2706 </table>
 <table> 12B, Degun street Ijebu-ode, Ogun state, Nigeria. </table>